bird-house/birdhousebuilder.recipe.conda/README.rst

 **conda-channels**
    Buildout option (optional) with additional channels of conda packages.
 Default: defaults

+**conda-offline**
+   Buildout option (optional) to set conda offline mode.
+It has no effect when buildout is already in offline mode.
+Default: false

 **prefix**
   Path to the conda prefix (optional).
 If not given then ``CONDA_PREFIX`` or anaconda-home will be used.